Antarctica expedition ship among icebergs

 Antarctica Expeditions

+Jennifer partners with 20 cruise lines that travel in Antarctica and holds exclusive agent-only pricing with Atlas Ocean Voyages, HX Expeditions, Swan Hellenic, Aurora Expeditions, Poseidon Expeditions, and Quark Expeditions.
 Antarctica is not a cruise — it is an immersive expedition to the most remote and awe-inspiring place on Earth.
 Daily Zodiac landings, onboard scientists, penguin colonies, and intimate ships under 200 guests.
-Jennifer holds exclusive agent-only pricing with Atlas Ocean Voyages, HX Expeditions, and Quark Expeditions.

 What Makes Antarctica Unforgettable